Mental Wellness Services - Australia

 HIMS is a confidential resource for pilots seeking assistance with substance use disorders to return to flying.
 It is a collaborative effort between all stakeholders: employers, professional assosciations and CASA working together to preserve careers and further flight safety.
 Contact your assosciation, your DAME or visit www.hims.org.au for further information.

-PAN is a peer support group for QANTAS pilots and their families.
+Pilot Assistance Network (PAN) is a peer support group for QANTAS pilots and their families.
 It is run by a group of pilots and partners who have volunteered to help fellow crew members and their families.

 Additional Mental Wellness Services - Australia